Studio1HQ/Velt-Template/README.md

 2. Create a new project and get your API key
 3. Add the API key to your `.env` file

+## TempoLabs Setup

+1. Create a TempoLabs account at [tempo.new](https://www.tempo.new/)
+2. Use TempoLabs' visual editor and AI tools to enhance your development workflow
+3. Checkout complete documentation guide for [Vite React + Supabase + Stripe](https://tempolabsinc.mintlify.app/ViteSupabaseStripe) setup

 ## Project Structure

 ```